 - SDT – 4

 Please note that housing options like The Bayit, International House, and ADP (starting in Fall 2023) are not considered part of undergraduate housing and are not part of the Barnard/Columbia Housing Exchange.
 Students who move into these locations would be considered to be commuter students.
 Students who move into those locations would give up eligibility for the Room Selection process in the future and their financial aid package may be affected (like other students who move off-campus).

-Barnard students living at Columbia will be billed for their housing by Barnard, following the same room rates for singles and multiples as in Barnard residence halls.
-For more information, visit http://barnard.edu/reslife/policies/housing/room-rates
+Barnard students living at Columbia will be billed for their housing by Barnard, at the standard Barnard room rate.
+For the current room rate, visit the Bursar website.

-Barnard students with room assignments at Columbia who wish to cancel housing must follow the deadlines and policies and are subject to the cancellation fees established by Barnard (http://barnard.edu/reslife/policies/housing/cancellations).
+Barnard students with room assignments at Columbia who wish to cancel housing must follow Barnard housing cancellation policies, deadlines, and cancellation fees.

 Barnard students living at Columbia may occupy housing for the same time period as CU students living in Columbia residence halls (which may not match the occupancy dates for Barnard housing).

 At the end of the academic year, Barnard students living at Columbia will need to move out by the deadlines established by CU Housing Services.
-For more information, visit http://housing.columbia.edu/check-out/timeline-and-steps.
+For more information, visit the Columbia Housing website.

 The CU residence halls remain open during all academic breaks, including Winter Break.
 However, Barnard students must be in housing for both the Fall and Spring semesters in order to be eligible for residence during Winter Break in CU Housing.
-For more information about breaks, visit http://housing.columbia.edu/academic-breaks-0.
+For more information about breaks, visit the Columbia Housing website.